justinpgallagher/justinpgallagher.github.io/_includes/research.md

 ### Working Papers

-- {:.pub_li} [Weathering an Unexpected Financial Shock: The Role of Cash Grants on Household Finance and Business Survival following a Natural Disaster](pdfs/tornadoes_102219.pdf) (with Daniel Hartley and Shawn Rohlin)
+- {:.pub_li} [Weathering an Unexpected Financial Shock: The Role of Cash Grants on Household Finance and Business Survival](pdfs/tornadoes_102219.pdf) (with Daniel Hartley and Shawn Rohlin)
   - [Online Appendix](pdfs/tornadoes_appendix_102219.pdf)

 ### Research in Progress